You need to know the layout of Galaxy S21, S21+ or S21 Ultra to locate and use the buttons, ports, and key components properly.

 The side key is not just the power key.
 Samsung combined the unpopular Bixby key with the traditional power key as the Side key in Galaxy S20.
 This side key was maintained in Galaxy Note 20.

-Of course, you can still hold the side key to call out the power-off menu.
+Of course, you can still hold the side key to call out the power-off menu (which can now be accessed from the quick settings panel).
 This is similar to the traditional power key.
+You can also use the Side key to power on, or reboot Galaxy S21.

 Similar to that on Galaxy S20 and Note 20, the Side key on Galaxy S21 allows you to customize it.
 You can map the double press, and long press (press and hold) gestures to some functions you want.